CMPUT301F14T02/Agora/README.md

 Code Reuse
 ----------
 1. [Abrahm Hindle's Student Picker](http://www.youtube.com/watch?v=5PPD0ncJU1g&list=UUTLkh9KmeYXQBR59wJxq1eg) videos used as a guideline for MVC, singletons, storyboarding, UML, and testing.
-2. [loopj library](http://loopj.com/android-async-http/) used for asynchronous HTTP requests to ElasticSearch and our server
+2. [loopj library](http://loopj.com/android-async-http/) developed by James Smith is used for asynchronous HTTP requests to ElasticSearch and our server.
+This library is avaliable under the Apache license, listed in the documentation of the library
+3.